whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <br>

 <center><img src='/images/OuiPlease15Box.jpg'></center>
 <p>I can never get over how pretty their boxes are!
-It's so BIG and sturdy, so it's usable and functional too, it definitely feels like a quality box made from high quality materials and you just know something luxurious is inside.</p>
+It's so BIG and sturdy, I use it as storage for so many things.
+It definitely feels like a quality box made from high quality materials and you just know something luxurious is inside.</p>

 <p>Now let's get on and open this beauty!</p>
 <br>